 While the Gizeh did impress us with its traction, there were a couple of models that did slightly better.
 The Merrell Around Town was incredibly impressive in this category, making us feel as though we were wearing shoes instead of sandals.
 Quite honestly, the Gizeh also made us feel this way much of the time, and the Around Town didn't have as phenomenal footbed traction, but the treads on the bottom were noticeably more robust.
 The Tide II was also outstanding, its thermoplastic rubber sole keeping our feet sticky and reliable in all kinds of conditions.
 And, of course, our Top Pick for Hiking and Scrambling, the Astral Rosa, with its additional ankle strap, was fantastic in this category.

-Despite its urban look, the Gizeh held its own in the traction department when put to the test out on dirt and rock.
+Despite its urban look, the Gizeh holds its own in the traction department when put to the test out on dirt and rock.